-The Government of Canada is releasing the version of the New Bridge for the St. Lawrence Corridor Project Agreement (commonly known as the new Champlain Bridge) that came into effect on June 19, 2015.
-Changes to the Project Agreement are expected to be made to reflect the Government's decision to move forward on a toll-free new Champlain Bridge and will be released once finalized with possible redactions.
+The Government of Canada is releasing the version of the New Bridge for the St. Lawrence Corridor Project Agreement (commonly known as the Samuel De Champlain Bridge) that came into effect on June 19, 2015.
+Changes to the Project Agreement are expected to be made to reflect the Government's decision to move forward on a toll-free Samuel De Champlain Bridge and will be released once finalized with possible redactions.

 Some sections of the current version of the Project Agreement have not been released as they contain information that is notably personal, commercially sensitive or related to security.

 Drawings referenced in Schedule 4 and Schedule 7, Part 6, information and documents referenced in Schedule 5, and documents referenced in Schedule 14 have not been included due to the large size of the files.
 This information is available upon request with possible redactions.

 The French translation of the Project Agreement is an unofficial version provided for informational purposes only and has no legal value.
 Only the English version provided is official and binding on the parties.

 Infrastructure Canada also commissioned or prepared a number of other informational products as part of the procurement process for this project.
 This information can be made available upon demand.
 Please consult the table of documents.

 **Please note that the Project Agreement documents are contained in a zip file at the bottom of the "Tender Notice" webpage on Buyandsell.gc.ca.

 The Samuel De Champlain Bridge Corridor Project Agreement, between the Government of Canada and Signature on the St. Lawrence Group (SSL), was signed on June 19, 2015 for the design, construction, financing, operation, maintenance and rehabilitation of the corridor.

 The Project Agreement was the result of a rigorous, fair and transparent procurement process that allowed for an optimal balance between quality and cost.